sundyCoder/DEye/README.md

 ### How to use DEye

-- Please find the user manual in [./docs/DEye User Manual.pdf](./docs/DEye User Manual.pdf)
+- Please find the user manual in ./docs/DEye User Manual.pdf.

 ## 3. Applications